ApiLogicServer/Docs/docs/Sample-AI.md

 API Logic Server contains a rule engine.
 You can declare rules in Python, using IDE code completion services.

-It also provides value: spreadsheet-like rules reduce logic code (half the app) by 40X.
+It provides signficant value: spreadsheet-like rules reduce logic code (half the app) by 40X.

 But, we can have much more fun.
 As shown below, we can ask Copilot to create these rules for us, and paste them into a pre-created file: